-UnitedHealth Group is committed to meeting high standards of ethical behavior, corporate governance and business conduct in everything we do, every day.
+UnitedHealth Group is committed to meeting high standards of ethical behavior, corporate governance and business conduct.
+Our company and our people are committed to the shared cultural values of integrity, compassion, innovation, relationships and performance.
 This commitment has led us to implement many governance best practices, including the following:

 - Board Structure and Composition Our directors are elected annually by a majority vote of our shareholders.
-We have an Executive Chairman of our Board of Directors and an Independent Lead Director, and ten of our twelve directors are independent. - Chief Executive Officer ("CEO") Succession Planning Our succession plan, which is reviewed annually by our Board of Directors, addresses both an unexpected loss of our CEO and longer-term succession. - Board Refreshment and Tenure Since January 2017, we have appointed four new directors to the Board who are standing for election this year, three of whom are independent, advancing both the skill and experience profile of the Board as well as its diversity. - Nominating Advisory Committee Our Nominating Advisory Committee, comprised of long-term shareholders of the Company and a member of the medical community, provides our Nominating and Corporate Governance Committee (the "Nominating Committee") with additional input regarding desirable characteristics of director candidates and the composition of our Board. - Proxy Access A shareholder or group of shareholders who have owned at least 3% of our common stock for at least three years, and who comply with specified procedural and disclosure requirements, may include in our proxy materials shareholder-nominated director candidates representing up to 20% of the Board. - Stock Ownership Guidelines Each of our executive officers and directors were in compliance with our stock ownership guidelines as of April 10, 2018.
-Mr. Wichmann, our CEO, owned shares equal to 140 times his base salary as of April 10, 2018. - Stock Retention Policy We generally require executive officers to hold, for at least one year, one-third of the net shares acquired upon vesting or exercise of any equity award.
-Our directors are generally required to hold all equity awards granted until completion of service on the Board, or until they have met our stock ownership requirements. - Clawback Policy We have adopted a clawback policy that entitles the Board of Directors to seek reimbursement from our senior executives if they are involved in fraud or misconduct that causes a material restatement or in the event of a senior executive's violation of non-compete, non-solicit or confidentiality provisions.
+We have an Executive Chairman of our Board of Directors and an Independent Lead Director, and nine of our eleven directors are independent. - Chief Executive Officer ("CEO") Succession Planning Our succession plan, which is reviewed annually by our Board of Directors, addresses both an unexpected loss of our CEO and longer-term succession. - Board Refreshment and Tenure Since January 2017, we have appointed five new directors to the Board who are standing for election this year, four of whom are independent, advancing both the skill and experience profile of the Board as well as its diversity. - Nominating Advisory Committee Our Nominating Advisory Committee, comprised of long-term shareholders of the Company and a member of the medical community, provides our Nominating and Corporate Governance Committee (the "Nominating Committee") with additional input regarding desirable characteristics of director candidates and the composition of our Board. - Proxy Access A shareholder or group of shareholders who have owned at least 3% of our common stock for at least three years, and who comply with specified procedural and disclosure requirements, may include in our proxy materials shareholder-nominated director candidates representing up to 20% of the Board. - Stock Ownership Guidelines Each of our executive officers and directors were in compliance with our stock ownership guidelines as of April 9, 2019.
+Mr. Wichmann, our CEO, is required to own shares equal to eight times his base salary by the fifth anniversary of his appointment as CEO.
+As of April 9, 2019, Mr. Wichmann owned shares equal to 169 times his base salary. - Stock Retention Policy We generally require executive officers to hold, for at least one year, one-third of the net shares acquired upon vesting or exercise of any equity award.
+Our directors are generally required to hold all equity awards granted until completion of service on the Board, or until they have met our stock ownership requirements. - Clawback Policy We have adopted a clawback policy that entitles the Board of Directors to seek reimbursement from our senior executives if they are involved in fraud or misconduct that causes a material restatement or in the event of a senior executive's violation of non-compete, non-solicit or confidentiality provisions. - Independent Compensation Consultant Our Compensation and Human Resources Committee (the "Compensation Committee") uses an independent compensation consultant that performs no other consulting or services for the Company. - Political Contributions Disclosure We publicly disclose our political contributions and public advocacy efforts and the contributions of our federal and state political action committees. - Environmental Policy We seek to minimize our environmental impact and to heighten our employees' awareness of the importance of the environment. - Short Selling and Hedging Transactions in Company Securities Our insider trading policy prohibits all directors, executive officers and employees from engaging in short sales and hedging transactions relating to our common stock, and requires advance approval of the Compensation Committee of any pledging of common stock by directors, executive officers and other members of management.

-- Independent Compensation Consultant Our Compensation and Human Resources Committee (the "Compensation Committee") uses an independent compensation consultant that performs no other consulting or services for the Company. - Political Contributions Disclosure We publicly disclose our political contributions and public advocacy efforts and the contributions of our federal and state political action committees. - Environmental Policy We seek to minimize our environmental impact and to heighten our employees' awareness of the importance of the environment. - Short Selling and Hedging Transactions in Company Securities Our insider trading policy prohibits all directors, executive officers and employees from engaging in short sales and hedging transactions relating to our common stock, and requires advance approval of the Compensation Committee of any pledging of common stock by directors, executive officers and other members of management. - Absence of Rights Plan We do not have a shareholder rights plan, commonly referred to as a "poison pill."
+• Absence of Rights Plan - We do not have a shareholder rights plan, commonly referred to as a "poison pill."